-The Augustine Project ® seeks to improve the academic achievement of children and teens from low-income families who struggle with literacy skills.
-The project trains tutors who provide free, 1-on-1, long-term instruction in reading, writing, and spelling.
-This program accommodates 30-50 student per year and has a 100% success rate.
+The Augustine Project ® improves the academic achievement of children and teens from low-income families who struggle with literacy skills.
+The project trains tutors who provide free, one-on-one instruction in reading, writing, and spelling.
+This program serves 30-50 student per year and has a 100% success rate.

-Augustine Project ® tutors receive 70 hours of training in how to provide research-based reading instruction in phonemic awareness, phonics, vocabulary, fluency, comprehension, spelling & written expression.
+Augustine Project ® tutors receive 70 hours of training in research-based reading instruction, which incorporates phonemic awareness, phonics, vocabulary, fluency, comprehension, spelling & written expression.
 The training is Orton-Gillingham based, emphasizing the importance of direct instruction, engaging all the senses in learning, and presenting information in a structured, sequential format targeting the student’s individual needs.
-Wilson Reading System® materials help guide the lesson planning process.
+Wilson Reading System® materials guide the lesson planning process.

 Becoming a Volunteer Tutor

 Referring a Student

 Referral sources include: parents, guardians, teachers, school counselors, EC teachers, and psychologists.
 To receive services, a student must qualify for free or reduced lunches through the schools, be in 1st-12th grade, and perform below grade level in reading, writing or spelling.
 Students do not need an IEP to qualify for a tutor.
 The director maintains a waiting list of eligible students.
 If you would like to recommend a student for services, please email email@example.com or call (828) 254-3442 x202.
 Click here for referral form.
 Click here for Spanish version.

 This program is an official replication of the The Augustine Literacy Project® based at Holy Family Episcopal Church in Chapel Hill, NC.

 Click here to download a flyer about the Augustine Project® that can be shared with book clubs, community groups, faith communities, etc.